 Gartner names leading vendors in the APM market in its annual Magic Quadrant report, giving APM users valuable insight into which solutions are best suited to their unique needs.
 Gartner positions each vendor into various quadrants on a graph, rating them according to their leadership position within the market and their completeness of vision.

-Dynatrace was named a Leader in Gartner’s 2021 Magic Quadrant for APM for the eleventh consecutive time, positioned highest and furthest for both Ability to Execute and Completeness of Vision.
-Also, Dynatrace also recently scored highest in 4 of 5 Critical Capabilities use cases in the 2021 Gartner Critical Capabilities for Application Performance Monitoring Report.
+Dynatrace was named a Leader in Gartner’s 2022 Magic Quadrant for APM for the eleventh consecutive time, positioned furthest for Completeness of Vision.
+Also, Dynatrace also recently scored highest in 4 of 6 Critical Capabilities use cases in the 2022 Gartner Critical Capabilities for APM and Observability Report.

 Deliver an exceptional user experience with APM